jalonzou/AuEmo-Identification/README.md

 At the end we specify a softmax layers for multi-class classification.
 The number of output (softmax neurons) is determined by user specified `NUM_OF_CLASS` parameter, which is further determined by the input dataset and real-world applications.

 ## Dataset for Testing
 In order to validate the performance of our dataset and facilitate users' learning process.
 We introduce here two datasets which is feasible for testing our system.
-The first dataset contains pure piano solos, classified into four classes.
-And the second one is a dataset of songs downloaded from: [Songs Emotion Dataset](https://code.soundsoftware.ac.uk/projects/emotion-recognition/repository/show/4.%20dataset%20(audio))
+The first dataset contains pure piano solos, classified into 5 classes.
+And the second one is a dataset of songs divided into 4 different styles.

 ### Piano Emotion Dataset
 This dataset is totaly collected and handmade by our team.
+It includes piano solos of 5 distinct styles:

+`angry`, `happy`, `horror`, `peaceful`, `sad`

+The raw audio data is preprocessed and converted into standardization mel-spectrograms using the interface we provided in this system.

+Intuitively we expect each style shares some degrees of common patterns in pace and frequency space.
+These patterns are usually hard for our eyes to indentify given a raw mel-spectrogram image but can be easily discerned by our ears.
+However our learning module should be capable of handling this level of tasks given that the network structure is a perfect mix of convolutional layers (simulating human eyes) and recursive layers (simulating human cochlea).

+Here we present an example of this dataset for your quick view:
+"Examlple pic"

 ### Songs Emotion Dataset

+Another dataset we adopted for testing is a dataset of songs, you can download it from: [Songs Emotion Dataset](https://code.soundsoftware.ac.uk/projects/emotion-recognition/repository/show/4.%20dataset%20(audio))

+It includes songs of 4 different styles:

+`angry`, `happy`, `relax`, `sad`

+Reasonably this dataset incurs a more challenging task to the training module comparing with the "Piano Emotion Dataset", as human voice is incorporated now and more undetermined factors should be taken into account.

+One solution to this challenging case suggests us to place more effort on the data preprocessing stage.
+By seperating foreground human voice from backgroud music, we can consequently apply different information extraction strategy on the raw audio data.
+This incurs considerable amount of noise to the raw audio data and extra effort should be devoted to relevant aspects.

+Apart from denosing tasks we need to perform.
+Plenty of tricks should be played as we wish to crest the peak of accuracy in songs emotion recognition.
+These tricks, however, is rather complicated to elaborate in several words.
+We will go further into details in the subsequent sections.

+## Improvement && Future Release

+## Prospects
+Although our current release of AEIS has achieved great success in pure music emotion identification.
+Business standard requires our work to be applied to a wide range of daily scenarios.
+We roughly classify the possible them into the following three categories:

+### Human voice emotion recognition
+As we have mentioned earlier, today's speech recognition technology is well developed and is able to reach accuracy of over 99 percent, which is already satisfiable.
+However we never stop marching forward in this field as we desire to exploit full potential of computers and wish that someday their recognition accuracy can surpass humans.

+This dream can not be realized without taking into account our emotions.

+### Pure music appreciation

+### Music style emotion recognition

 ## References
 [1] Abdel-Hamid, Ossama, et al. "Convolutional neural networks for speech recognition."
 IEEE/ACM Transactions on audio, speech, and language processing 22.10 (2014): 1533-1545.